Well, they'll stone you when you're trying to be so good

 They'll stone you just like they said they would

-They'll stone you when trying to go home
+They'll stone you when you're trying to go home

 And they'll stone you when you're there all alone